Faruq-Hameed/java_prgm_1_-_2/java_2/README.md

 - The forEach method defines what is done to each list value and terminates the stream processing.
 - You can use the collect method to collect stream values into another collection.
 The example below creates a new list containing only positive values.
 The collect method is given as a parameter to the Collectors object to which the stream values ​​are collected - for example, calling Collectors.toCollection(ArrayList::new) creates a new ArrayList object that holds the collected values.
 - The reduce method is useful when you want to combine stream elements to some other form.
 The parameters accepted by the method have the following format: reduce(*initialState*, (*previous*, *object*) -> *actions on the object*).

+# Intermediate Operations
+Intermediate stream operations are methods that return a stream.
+Since the value returned is a stream, we can call intermediate operations sequentially.
+Typical intermediate operations include converting a value from one form to another using map and its more specific form mapToInt used for converting a stream to an integer stream.
+Other ones include filtering values with filter, identifying unique values with distinct, and arranging values with sorted (if possible).
+- distinct-method, that returns a stream that only contains unique values
+- The method sorted, which sorts the strings.
+The distinct-method described above uses the equals-method that is in all objects for comparing whether two strings are the same.
+The sorted-method on the other hand is able to sort objects that contain some kind of order — examples of this kind of objects are for example numbers and strings.